Debby Susanto

 Debby Susanto (born 3 May 1989) is an Indonesian former badminton player who specializes in doubles.
 She joined PB Djarum, a badminton club in Kudus, Central Java from 2006 until her retirement.
 Susanto known as Muhammad Rijal's longtime partner in the mixed doubles.
-The partnership ended in the end of the 2013 shortly after they won gold medal in 2013 Southeast Asian Games in Myanmar due to Rijal's resignation from national team.
+The partnership ended in the end of the 2013 shortly after they won gold medal in 2013 SEA Games in Myanmar due to Rijal's resignation from national team.

 Since the beginning of 2014, she is pairing fellow Indonesian Praveen Jordan who was called up to the national team.
+The duo won the oldest badminton tournament All England Open in 2016, and also the gold medal at the 2015 SEA Games.